Table of Contents

 • Used MailChimp suite to design newsletters for St Mary’s Primary School Parent–Teacher Association, increasing parent participation by 20%

-• Proficient in graphic design platforms (Canva), using platform to design promotional flyers for local Animal Trust fundraiser
+• Proficient in graphic design platforms (Canva), using platform to design promotional flyers for local Royal Society for the Prevention of Cruelty to Animals (RSPCA) fundraiser

-• Confident using Excel and relevant formulas to plan budgets and manage household finance
+• Confident using Excel and relevant formulas to plan budgets and manage household finances

-• Wrote engaging print and digital advertising as in-house copywriter for Radar Advertising — twice received Writer of the Month Award
+• Wrote engaging print and digital advertising as in-house copywriter for CV Genius — twice received Writer of the Month Award

 • Skilled in breaking down complicated ideas and concepts so that they can easily be understood by younger audiences